saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 * It's highly customisable and can look for maxima for any given function --- hyperparameter tuning for neural networks is just a special case
 * It prints some pretty plots :)

 I wanted to compare my performance with Matt's algorithm to see if I actually improved anything, so let's go through that application together.
-It's about find a neural network modelling the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) data set, which classifies images into 10 different categories like "airplane" and "automobile".
+It's about finding a neural network modelling the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) data set, which classifies images into 10 different categories like "airplane" and "automobile".
 We start out by fetching the data and doing some standard preprocessing:

 ```python
 >>> def preprocessing(X):